Task-Aware Variational Adversarial Active Learning: Experimental Results

-Four active learning methods were evaluated including random sampling, learning loss~\cite{yoo2019learning}, VAAL~\cite{sinha2019variational} and our proposed TA-VAAL method on three benchmark datasets, CIFAR-10, SVHN and Fashion MNIST.
-Figure~\ref{fig:balance} presents three graphs of the number of labeled images versus accuracy, the mean and standard deviation of 5 trials.
+\textbf{Results.} Six AL methods were evaluated: random sampling (baseline), Monte-Carlo dropout~\cite{gal2017deep}, Core-set~\cite{sener2017active}, Learning loss~\cite{yoo2019learning}, VAAL~\cite{sinha2019variational} and our TA-VAAL.
+Figure~\ref{fig:balance} presents the number of labeled images (active samples) versus the mean (line) and standard deviation (shaded region) for accuracy improvements from the baseline with 5 trials.

-In Figure~\ref{fig:balance-first} on CIFAR-10, our proposed method achieved the mean accuracy of 90.32\% in the last stage (10k) while other methods yielded less than the mean accuracy of 90\%.
-Our proposed methods outperforms against state-of-the-art methods for all stages.
-In particular, our proposed method yielded the mean accuracy of over 80\% only with 4,000 labeled data while other methods were not able to achieve.

-The results on SVHN are shown in Figure~\ref{fig:balance-second}.
-Our proposed method outperforms all state-of-the-art methods in almost all stages except for one stage (5k).
-Our proposed method yielded substantially higher mean accuracies than other methods at early stages such as 3k and 4k.

-The results on Fashion MNIST are depicted in Figure~\ref{fig:balance-third}.
-Our proposed method outperforms all other compared methods over almost all stages except for the first stage and outperformed all other methods significantly at the 3k stage by more than 5\% margin.
+In Figure~\ref{fig:balance-first} for CIFAR10, learning loss method yielded even lower accuracy than baseline at early stages possibly due to insufficient labeled samples to capture the uncertainty of model and yielded good performance at later stages once sufficient labeled data was used to train learning loss.
+VAAL achieved better performance than learning loss possibly due to massive unlabeled data.
+Our proposed TA-VAAL outperformed other state-of-the-art methods at all stages.

+In Figure~\ref{fig:balance-second} for CIFAR100, all active learning methods outperformed baseline (random sampling) in most stages.
+Learning loss method exhibited similar tendency (low performance at early stages, then high performance at later stages) on both CIFAR10 and CIFAR100.
+After 3k labeled samples, our TA-VAAL outperformed all compared state-of-the-art active learning methods substantially.

-Note that the performances of learning loss and ours yielded slightly higher or lower mean accuracies at the first stage due to additional loss prediction module attached to the task learner.
-We performed ablation studies and will show the results in the later section to show that this additional loss is not the most important factor for the overall performances of our proposed method.
+\textbf{Discussions.} 1) Core-set yielded comparable performance to our TA-VAAL on CIFAR10.
+However, Core-set is computationally demanding as compared to ours since core-set required 7.5 times more selection time per sample than our TA-VAAL.
+2) We used much smaller initial data size / budget (1,000/1,000) than the original VAAL setting (5,000/2,500) on CIFAR10~\cite{sinha2019variational} and VAAL yielded similar performance as random sampling for all cases in our setting (see supplemental for detail).
+3) The performances of learning loss and ours yielded slightly higher or lower mean accuracies at the first stage due to additional LPM attached to the task learner.
+We performed additional study to show that this additional loss is not the most important factor for the overall performance improvements of our proposed method (see supplemental).